D

 Playfulness

-The software is mainly for teaching young students, and we also observed many of them are often afraid to use computer for the first time.
+The software is mainly for teaching young students, and we also observed that many of them are often afraid to use a computer for the first time.
 We tried to make our software joyful so students can enjoy learning to type.

 Literacy